The Taiwan Dog is a highly intelligent, hardy, and fearless dog that is best known for his incredible loyalty, hunting prowess, and protective nature.

 3 Little-Known Facts About Taiwan Dog Puppies

-- Taiwan Dogs literally possess a sixth sense because they are able to predict natural disasters.
+- Taiwan Dogs possess a sixth sense because they are able to predict natural disasters.

 When you hear your Taiwan Dog howling intensely for no apparent reason, this might be a warning before an earthquake or something similar.

-- The Taiwan Dog is literally a living representative of Taiwan’s natural evolution.
+- The Taiwan Dog is a living representative of Taiwan’s natural evolution.

 - Unfortunately, finding a purebred Taiwan Dog puppy won’t be an easy task since this breed is extremely rare even in its native country.